-Investigate American History and decorative arts through the DAR Museum’s changing and permanent exhibits.
+Investigate American history through decorative arts in the DAR Museum’s changing and permanent exhibits.

 The Yochim Gallery

-The thirty period rooms at the DAR Museum tell the story of the American domestic interior.
-The rooms date between 1690 and 1935.
+The 31 period rooms at the DAR Museum tell the story of the American domestic interior.
+The rooms date from the 1690s through the 1930s.
 Reflecting how people furnished their houses, the rooms illustrate a wide range of cultures and regional differences.